Denperidge/media-raspberry-pie/README.md

 ## Known issues
 - If the transcoder gives an error that the ffmpeg binary couldn't be found, try modifying the ffmpeg & ffprobe value in TRANSCODER_PATH/repo/config/autoProcess.ini to ffmpeg.exe & ffprobe.exe, or perhaps even trying an absolute path
+- Sometimes, transcode.sh seems to error during the MOOV process, or just skips files.
+Moving the files into a different folder within to-transcode/{service}/ seems to help though!
 - The scan-hourly-for-transcode.bat doesn't auto-hide itself (yet).
 - Automatic setup for qBittorrent was attempted, but the full conf file isn't instantly generated from startup.
 The risk of messing with a subject-to-change conf file will be larger than effort of pressing a few buttons during setup.